Ritika8081/Rpeak/README.md

 While the algorithms implement clinically-validated methods:
 - Results may vary depending on signal quality and device characteristics
 - Always consult qualified healthcare professionals for medical interpretation

 ---

+---

+## 🙏 Acknowledgements

+Special thanks to **Deepak Khatri** and **Krishnanshu Mittal** for their continuous support, guidance, and valuable feedback throughout the development of this project.
+Your encouragement and insights have been instrumental in making this application possible.

+---